 One hundred years ago, World War I — a war that few wanted and few expected — left millions dead, destroyed and expanded empires, spawned revolutions, and devastated Europe physically and spiritually.
 We continue to live in the shadow of that war today.
-A panel of distinguished historians discuss how it happened, what it means and whether the catastrophe that happened then can offer lessons for avoiding catastrophes that threaten now.
+The Baker Institute has organized a panel of distinguished historians to discuss how it happened, what it means and whether the catastrophe that happened then can offer lessons for avoiding catastrophes that threaten now.

 Founding Director, Rice University's Baker Institute for Public Policy

 Adam Seipp, Ph.D.